siasur/unrelatedadditions/README.md

 6. **Colored Flag**
 Always getting lost in caves?
 Don't remember your way home?
 Place these pointy flags along your way, and you will always find the way back.

+7. **Rope ladder**
+Looking for an easy way down a ravine or cliff?
+You can't place normal ladders because you're standing on an overhang, and you don't feel like digging a staircase?
+Place the rope ladder on the edge and climb down, it doesn't get easier.

 I'm also open to suggestions, but I won't promise anything.

 _\* Requires a Mod that adds Bronze Ingots to be crafted_